FollowCoin/followcoin-contract/audit.md

 ## Questions for feature verification

 #### Can you transfer the FLLWB from person A to person B?
-Yes
+    Yes, this is part of ERC223 interface.

 #### Can person A transfer FLLWB from their MEW to person B?
-Yes
+    Yes, as above.

 #### Can person B the received FLLWB back again to person A?
-Yes
+    Yes, as above.

 #### Can the FLLWB coin be sent to Exchanges from MEW?
-Yes
+    Yes, MEW can be integrated with MetaMask which supports sending ICO tokens.

 #### Can the FLLWB be bought on Exchanges?
-No
+    Currently not, it can be sold in exchanges that work on ERC223 standard.

 #### Can the FLLWB be transferred from their Exchange wallet to their MEW?
-FFLWB can work with MEW for example with MetaMask as it seems to be compatible with ERC20/ERC223
+    FFLWB can work with MEW for example with MetaMask as it seems to be compatible with ERC20/ERC223.

 #### Is it possible to LOCK an certain amount of FLLWB for a specified amount of time?
-No
+    There's not such a functionality.

 #### Is it possible to UNLOCK an certain amount of FLLWB?
-No
+    There's not such a functionality.

 #### Is it possible to BURN a certain amount of FLLWB?
-No
+    Only owner of contract can burn his FLLWB.

 #### Is it possible to have another (third-party) smart contract work with FLLWB?
-Yes
+    Yes, it will have be coded but it's possible.

 #### Is it possible to create a Bounty-programme based on our current contract (or third-party) integration
-Yes
+    Bounty-programme could help to improve FollowCoin security, and based on it's requirements, FollowCoint fulfills all of them.

 #### Is it possible to add Follow Coin Smart contract as a comment in the Smart Contract code?
-Clarify?
+    Yes, it is possible to add Follow Coint Smart Conntract as a comment, because you can add a comment to every Smart Contract Code.

 #### Is the Smart Contract optimised for Exchanges?
-No
+    We haven't found any optimisation solely for exchanges.

 #### Is the Smart Contract verified by a debugger (like no errors in return based on return:true values?
-No
+    It haven't been verified.

 #### Does this FLLWB contract work with Ether Delta?
     We see no public data about what are requirements for ICO to work with them.
-We suppose being compatible with ERC20/ERC223 would be enough.
+We suppose being compatible with ERC223 would be enough.

 #### Does this FLLWB contract work with OKEX?
+    No, OKEX doesn't seem to be compatible with ERC223 tokens.

 #### Does the contract include a Airdrop functionality (in case of another mistake/bug/error, and that we need FLLWC)
-No
+    No functionality like that have been found.

 #### Is the FLLWB fully trade-able -> SELL/BUY/DEPOSIT/WITHDRAWL?
     Depends what do you mean.
 You can send your ICO tokens to everyone you want to, or exchange for ETH and as such it’s full tradeable.

 #### In the process of ‘fixing’ the old contract (FLLWA), you’ve had a look into FLLWA proxy contracts.
 Would it be wise to make sure that our new contract (FLLWB) works with these proxy contracts?
+    Generally speaking, it would be a good idea to entirely remove old contract - FLLWA.
+Yes it would be wise to check it.

 #### Can we, with the current contract ‘retrieve’ FLLWA from the users, and can we then automatically send out FLLWB to the users?
-No, we need the user to manually send FLLWA to our wallet to get FLLWB returned automatically
+    No, we need the user to manually send FLLWA to our wallet to get FLLWB returned automatically.

 #### Same question as above, but then in combination with the Ether Delta exchange?
-No, we use the migration webtool for this
+    No, we use the migration webtool for this.

 #### What happens when I have not exchanged my FLLWA to FLLWB and try to sent FLLWA to a future new exchange?
-If the new exchange is going to support only FLLWB than it will not recognize FLLWA
+    If the new exchange is going to support only FLLWB than it will not recognize FLLWA.

 ## Individual test file coverage report